top of page

 • Imagine breathing warmth and relaxation into those spots

-• Let go of tension as you exhale
+• Let go of tension as I exhale

-This practice helps you become aware of stress and consciously release it.
+This practice helps me become aware of stress and consciously release it.

 Minute 4: Gratitude Reflection

-Think of three things from your day that you appreciate.
+I think of three things from my day that I appreciate.
 They can be small or big.

 • A kind word from a colleague